okangul/learn-python-the-hard-way/README.md

 - This exercise teach us the basic math calculations with python
 - With study drills I worked on floating numbers so to find the exact answers of the calculations
 - To work with floating numbers assing them as 5.2

+Exercise 4 - Variables and Names

+- Tricks to solve problems when you get stuck with the exercises:
+ 1- Write comment on every line to explain yourself what you are doing 2- Read your .py file backwards
+ 3- Read your .py file out loud, saying even the characters

+- ex4.py contains:
+cars = 100
+space_in_a_car = 4.0
+drivers = 30
+passengers = 90
+cars_not_driven = cars - drivers
+cars_driven = drivers
+carpool_capacity = cars_driven * space_in_a_car
+average_passengers_per_car = passengers / cars_driven

+print "There are", cars, "cars available." print "There are only", drivers, "drivers available." print "There will be", cars_not_driven, "empty cars available." print "We can transport", carpool_capacity, "people today." print "We have", passengers, "to carpool today." print "We need to put about", average_passengers_per_car, "in each car."

+- This section help us to learn using variables and use them wisely to code clearly and easily